 Lift records the number of completed sets and reps, the duration of the session, and heart rate information.

 If the user is listening to music while working out, Lift records the song they were listening to when they reached their highest BPM.
-If there’s one song that helps get perform better, Lift will help them figure that out.
+If there’s one song that helps them perform better, Lift will help them figure that out.

 Users can edit their workouts with specific names.
 If they do same set of workouts, this is helpful so they can compare a previous like-named workout against a new one and track their performance.